home home Bitterroot Fish Hatchery Brandborg Old and Rare Books guest rental email

 When do you deliver fish?

-Generally speaking, between March and the end of June.
+Generally speaking, between May and the end of June.
 We do have limited numbers and sizes of fish available through the balance of the year, so give us a call.

 Why are 10" fish popular for many ponds?